hyperhq/docs.hyper.sh-hyper/GettingStarted/launch_the_first_container.md

 	$ hyper run nginx -v vol-z93clfg6:/data myweb myweb

-> `-v vol-z93clfg6:/data` tells Hyper\_ to mount the volumes you just created to the new container under the path `/data`.
+`-v vol-z93clfg6:/data` tells Hyper\_ to mount the volume `vol-z93clfg6` onto the new container at the path `/data`.

 ### 4. Associate a floating IP
+Hyper\_ creates a default private network for each accounts.

+the new container comes with a private IP, which is reachi

+The new container is launched in your own private network, which Hyper\_ creates by default.
+In the private network, an internal IPv4 address is assigned to the container automatically.
+This IP address is not reachable from other network or the Internet.

-To enable public Internet access to the container, you need to associate a floating IP address to the container:
+To enable public Internet access to your applcation, you need to associate a floating IP address to the container:

 	$ hyper fip allocate 1
 	211.98.26.201